kapilraj7/Single-Page-Web-App/README.md

 -> index.html

-added the angular module and controller to the HTML so that Angular knows how to bootstrap the application. using ng-view directive that will load the template of different route in main layout file.
+Added the angular module and controller to the HTML so that Angular knows how to bootstrap the application. using ng-view directive that will load the template of different route in main layout file.

 -> script.js

-created angular module and controller.
+Created angular module and controller.
 Add scope object and its property message to bind data between view and controller using $routeProvider in Angular to handle all the routing.